 When Nightmare neighbours attacked Armando Martins and bragged about their “achievements” to the TV cameras Toxic Lives petitioned the council, exposed the behavioural issues, and provided an advocation service.

 As an organisation our interest is not only to get justice for Armando.
-The same treatment he had can apply to any radio amateur.
-As Armando’s local Councillor inappropriately puts it, “if you put up an amateur radio antenna in your garden – you can expect people to have a go at it.”
-(We say that is victim blaming.)
+The same treatment he got from his neighbours and the council can be applied to anyone, but is a particular feature in the life of some radio amateurs.
+What happens is the amateur suddenly finds himself the victim of a malicious complaint aimed specifically to ruin his or her enjoyment of their property.
+As Armando’s local councillor (inappropriately) put it during his planning application, “if you put up an amateur radio antenna in your garden – you can expect people to have a go at it.”

-We also say it is our right to enjoy the use of our property.
 The National Planning Policy Framework focuses on the needs of the community for housing.
-At an individual level, the needs of radio users are simple; to be able to deploy our property – the antennas we buy or develop, on the property we own or rent.
+At an individual level, the needs of radio users are simple; to be able to deploy their property – the antennas they buy or develop, on the property they own or rent.

 On 12th March 2018, the secretary of state for communities and planning announced a public consultation about a newly drafted version of this policy.
 (See link above).
 This ran from March to May 2018 and is now closed.